drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 We will go over how Jupyter Notebooks can help transition sysadmins, and gain incremental coding opertunities.
 Notebooks provide an opertunity to write small bits of code, lowering any intimidation to coding.

+Rather than trying to script something in all BASH or Python, it can be mixed.

+Visualize data along the way.